 A rite of passage can appear in many forms and occur to mark many things in one's life.
 However, one aspect is always true: A rite of passage is meant to induce a transformation of one's identity in how they see themselves and how they are seen by their community.
 A Wilderness Rite of Passage is a ritual death and rebirth: dying to the old and being born to the new.
-In traditional cultures, rites of passage are used to mark and celebrate the transition from childhood to adulthood.
+In many indigenous traditional cultures, rites of passage are used to mark and celebrate the transition from childhood to adulthood.
 The marking of other life transitions, such as an empty nest, a divorce, the passing of a parent, are also appropriate reasons for undertaking this ceremony.

 A rite of passage is comprised of three components: Severance, threshold, and incorporation.
 In a wilderness rite of passage, the threshold component is also comprised of three elements: Solitude, fasting, and wilderness.
 It is generally understood that incorporation, the third component of a rite of passage is the most difficult.
 While the severance phase is relatively brief, and the threshold component even briefer, incorporation is an extended practice, perhaps for a lifetime.